 In order to compute the creditworthiness of a borrower, a credit analysis needs to be performed.
 Apart from checking the credit history of a borrower, a lender will also evaluate his or her credit score.
 A credit score refers to a particular score that is given to a borrower depending on his or her credit history.
-This score is provided by credit bureaus who will evaluate one’s full repayment behaviour and give them a score.
+This score is provided by credit bureaus who will evaluate one’s full repayment behavior and give them a score.
 It will be based on credit reports created by credit bureaus.
-Hence, if one is interested in applying for a personal loan, a car loan or any other loan, he or she should make sure that their credit score is good.
+Hence, if one is interested in applying for a personal loan, a car loan, or any other loan, he or she should make sure that their credit score is good.
 In India, the credit score of any loan applicant should ideally be 750 and above.

-In India, CIBIL is the leading credit bureau that takes care of observing your credit behaviour and preparing a credit report with details of your credit score.
+In India, CIBIL is the leading credit bureau that takes care of observing your credit behavior and preparing a credit report with details of your credit score.
 You can check your CIBIL report to get an idea of your credit history.

 In case your credit score is high, you can be positive that your loan application will be approved, provided you meet other eligibility criteria set by your lender.
-If your credit score is low, you can take specific measures in order to increase it.
+If your credit score is low, you can take specific measures to increase it.
 When you incorporate good measures to enhance your credit score, you widen your scope to get your loan approved by the bank.
 You will have to be extremely financially disciplined to increase your credit score.